-Paris offers a romantic and exciting lifestyle for expats to enjoy, with hundreds of first-class restaurants, some of the best shopping in the world and a stylish nightlife scene.
+Paris offers a famously romantic and exciting lifestyle for expats to enjoy, with hundreds of first-rate restaurants, some of the best shopping in the world and a stylish nightlife scene.
 Expats in Paris will have no trouble at all finding places to see or things to do in the city.

 Nightlife in Paris

-Those after a more relaxed atmosphere should head to Marais and Bastille, which are host to numerous bars and clubs and popular with the city’s international community.
-The more alternative expats in search of live rock and industrial atmosphere may prefer the Grands Boulevards, which have a variety of suitable venues.
+Those after a more relaxed atmosphere should head to Marais and Bastille, which are host to a wonderful selection of bars and clubs and popular with the city’s international community.
+The more alternative expats in search of live rock and industrial atmosphere may prefer the Grands Boulevards, which have a variety of great venues.

 As a general rule, bars in Paris start filling up around 10pm and are open until around 2am, whereas clubs tend to pick up around midnight and continue until 4am.

 Expats wanting a uniquely Parisian night out could catch a cabaret show at the world-famous Moulin Rouge, located in the city district of Pigalle, or a production of the l’Opera National de Paris at the Palais Garnier.

 Paris is a perfect destination for shopaholics, as it presents plenty of opportunities to peruse aisles and lighten pockets.
 Expats can browse the boutiques along Rue du Faubourg Saint-Honoré for some of the best in haute couture, or stroll down the Rue Étienne Marcel for chic high-end fashion.